tsinghualiji/tsinghualiji.github.io/about.md

 ---
 # About

-Ji's on the way to Guru!
+jGoogle's on the way to Guru!

 ## Skills